 HAPPY THANKSGIVING DAY!

-For the last 60 years, Canada has celebrated Thanksgiving Day on the second Monday in October.
+For the last 66 years, Canada has celebrated Thanksgiving Day on the second Monday in October.
 It’s one of those holidays that tend to bring families together, both physically and emotionally.
-Unfortunately though, in this highly technological age, it seems as if we have become more connected digitally than emotionally.
-Thinking about the food aspect of this holiday, sweet potatoes have become synonymous with Thanksgiving (and Fall).
+Unfortunately, though, in this highly technological age, it seems as if we have become more connected digitally than emotionally.